PagerDuty/pdpyras/sphinx/source/user_guide.rst

 Entity Wrapping
 ---------------
 See also: `Wrapped Entities <https://developer.pagerduty.com/docs/ZG9jOjExMDI5NTYx-wrapped-entities>`_.
-Most of PagerDuty's REST API v2 endpoints respond with their content inside of a key at the root level of the JSON-encoded response body, and/or require the request body be wrapped in another object that contains a single key.
+Most of PagerDuty's REST API v2 endpoints respond with their content wrapped inside of another object with a single key at the root level of the (JSON-encoded) response body, and/or require the request body be wrapped in another object that contains a single key.
 Endpoints with such request/response schemas are said to wrap entities.

 The following methods will automatically extract and return the wrapped content of API responses, and wrap request entities for the user as appropriate: